marksherriff/uvacs-advising/uvaccelerate.md

 http://records.ureg.virginia.edu/preview_program.php?catoid=57&poid=8694

+**Q: If I accept my UVXL admission status, can I drop out the program anytime in the rest of my undergraduate study?**

+UVAccelerate offers a non-binding and flexible program structure.
+You may withdraw at any point before the MCS officially starts.
+If you decide to do so, notify gradengineeringinfo@virginia.edu.

 **Q: I still have questions.
 Who to contact?**

 * For general UVXL questions (application, finance, etc), contact Ashley Haddox at the SEAS graduate office.